Murdered Love: Critical reception

-Murdered Love received mixed to positive reviews.
-At Metacritic, they assign a Metascore, which is a weighted average of selected mainstream critics reviews, and based upon four reviews the album holds a 58 score.
-This means the album received mixed perception by their calculations.
 At Revolver, Mikael Wood rated the album three-and-a-half stars out of five, and wrote that the material was good when the boisterous songs have "infectious grooves" accompanying them.
 Ryan Bird of Rock Sound rated the album six out of ten, and they called the end product "genuinely respectable."
 At CCM Magazine, Matt Conner rated the album three stars, and evoked that the group "finally shines".
 Robert Ham of Christianity Today rated it three stars, and wrote that after the listener becomes accustomed to the material that the "journey provides thrills and deep wells of emotion."
 At Spin, Christopher R. Weingarten rated the album three out of ten, and touched on that the album was "Preachy Left Behind Rapture sermonizing set to rhythms and sound effects from late-'90s car crash movies."

-Matt Collar of Allmusic rated the album four stars, and felt that the music "play[s] with Christian themes, often in a dark, purposefully disturbing way."
+Matt Collar of AllMusic rated the album four stars, and felt that the music "play[s] with Christian themes, often in a dark, purposefully disturbing way."
 At Cross Rhythms, Tony Cummings rated it a perfect ten, and proclaimed the album to be "Amazing stuff."
 The two Jesus Freak Hideout reviews were in divergence of one another with Michael Weaver rating it two stars in the main review, while the second given by Cortney Warner rated it at four stars.
 Weaver said his rating was because the song "I Am" had several bleeped out uses of the "F" word, and "sadly skews the entire album."
 Also, Warner noted the same gripe, but said if fans could look beyond that they will "find some gems on here."
 At New Release Tuesday, Mary Nikkel rated the album four-and-a-half stars, and stated the music will garner new fans because "the blend of theologically heavy and more feel-good tracks".
 Lee Brown of Indie Vision Music rated the album four stars, and stated that his reviewed copy did not have "I Am", but called the release a "worthy addition".
 At About.com, Chad Bowar rated the album four stars, and claimed the album had a "resounding message" on which the band was "back and better than ever."
 Magnus Altkula of Sputnikmusic rated the album four out of five, and stated the album was "solid" that proves why the band is still around after all these years.